 Yes.
 District must have zero tolerance policies for violent, disruptive or inappropriate behavior by their students per Ohio Revised Code 3313.534.
-Districts must remove, however, "excessive absences" from their zero tolerance policies.
-Districts are no longer allowed to suspend or expel students for being absent from school.
+However, districts must remove "excessive absences" from their zero tolerance policies.
+Districts also are no longer allowed to suspend or expel students for being absent from school.